A Complete Approach to Loop Verification with Invariants and Summaries: Evaluation of Proof Automation

-Eldarica can deal quite well with summaries, and instantiate these even if we force the proof with these, missing out on 5~tasks wrt. invariants only.
-In comparison, Z3 performs worse when summaries are present.
-For both backends, the third configuration is in fact the most difficult, i.e., the choice between encoding correctness into the invariant wrt. encoding it into the summary harms performance, possibly because the problem is less constrained.

 \Cref{fig:quantile} show a quantile plot of all correct results, which in addition to \cref{tab:results} reflects the solving times.
-The results for invariants are shown in red, those with summaries only are shown in blue, and those with both in black.
+The results for invariants are shown in red, those with contracts only are shown in blue.
 Z3 solves the majority of tasks well within a second, requiring more than ten seconds only on the last few benchmarks.
-We also see that for the configurations using summaries, if successful, Z3 still takes longer on average.
+We also see that for the configurations using contracts, if successful, Z3 still takes longer on average.
 Eldarica, on the other hand, shows no such clear performance difference between the configurations.

-There are a few incorrect results per experimental setup (1 for Eldarica, and~2 resp.~3 for Z3, depending on the configuration).
-This is attributed to limitations of the implementation in two cases (incorrect handling of numeric operations with sizes of different types).
-For one task, \code{recursive/Primes.c}, Z3 states that no solution exists, which is correct according insofar as no \emph{non-recursive} solution exists (the tasks models arithmetic functions recursively).
+There are a few incorrect results per experimental setup (1 for Eldarica, and~2 resp.~3 for Z3), due to limitations of the implementation, such as assuming unbounded integers.

-\paragraph{Discussion} We can answer the research question outlined in the beginning positively: Current Horn clause solvers are in fact able to instantiate summaries, and their performance is roughly comparable to verification with plain invariants.
-Nevertheless, the evaluation does have some limitations and specifics.
+\paragraph{Discussion} We can answer the research question outlined in the beginning positively: Current Horn clause solvers are in fact able to instantiate contracts, notably the relational postcondition component, and their performance is roughly comparable to verification with invariants.

-Many verification tasks require reasoning about integer arithmetic ``only'', which is a well-researched area.
-For instance, Eldarica employs abstract numeric domains, which can represent many types of integer constraints very efficiently.
-Moreover, such representations are complete wrt. certain classes of constraints (e.g. nonlinear arithmetic).
-It is not too surprising that the tasks that fall into this class are solved, regardless of the chosen Horn clause encoding.
-Indeed, by manual inspection, there are quite a few such tasks, and one might be inclined to state that the benchmark set may be too easy.

-On the other hand, consider the category \code{Arrays}, where we could hope that summaries might be beneficial.
-From this evaluation we cannot draw a conclusive answer, since the tasks are too hard for the Horn solvers evaluated.

-\iffullversion To gain further insight, the generated invariants would have to be compared to the generated summaries, which we have not attempted to do systematically here, as it would require significant additional effort.
-In the future, it would be nice to mechanically compare the inferred predicates, e.g., by using an SMT solver to check whether the instances fall into specific categories (safe invariants, canonical summaries), and whether the safe invariants found are actually weaker than their correct counterparts. \fi